richmedina/vot-dev/README.md

 ...(?)
 RM: I'll add this after we move the repo to its permanent location.

-However, if you use this program to analyzed data that are presented at conferences or published, it is recommended that you [cite the AutoVOT program](https://github.com/mlml/autovot/blob/master/README.md#citing).
+However, if you use this program to analyze data that are presented at conferences or published, it is recommended that you [cite the AutoVOT program](https://github.com/mlml/autovot/blob/master/README.md#citing).

 ## Acknowledgements